 In April 2019, Qoala closed its seed round that added over $1.5 million to the startup’s capital base.
 The investment was led by Sequoia India’s seed-funding arm Surge with participation from returning Singapore-based backer SeedPlus and Massachusetts-based MassMutual Ventures.

-According to CrunchBase data, its investors include Seedplus, Genesia Ventures, Central Capital Ventura, Surge, Mass MutualVentures.
+According to Crunchbase data, its investors include Seedplus, Genesia Ventures, Central Capital Ventura, Surge and Mass MutualVentures.

 Till 2018, Omidyar Network had globally invested $200 million across over 45 startups in financial services including 13 in India.
-From 2019, Flourish claimed to have a capital pool of around $300 million to invest in global frontier financial services companies, over a five-year period according to media reports.
+At the time of the spin-off, Flourish had a capital pool of around $300 million to invest in global frontier financial services companies over a five-year period.

 Of the $300 million, it has invested over $60 million by the middle of 2019, according to media reports.
 In 2019, Flourish invested in neobank Yelo and digital lender Shubhloans in India and made follow-on investments in fintech startups ZestMoney, Indifi, Kaleidofin and also in Toffee, an online insurance platform.
 These were co-investments with Omidyar Network India.

 Indonesia, south-east Asia’s largest market, has been seeing deal activity in the insurtech space.
 One of the prominent deals includes Pasarpolis that saw Indonesian unicorns, Gojek, Tokoedia and Traveloka, investing in the insurtech startup.